zzx66699/Google_Spreadsheet/01 Spreadsheet basic.md

 ## 3. adjust the column width
 select all the column you need to adjust
 drag the boundary of one column
+### 3.1 auto-fit column width
+select all the column you need to adjust
+double-click the boundary

 ## 4. freeze header rows
 <img width="707" alt="image" src="https://user-images.githubusercontent.com/105503216/196187811-25ca51c7-d562-47bd-9c8c-b80f06ab1975.png">